NSLS-II-BMM/BeamlineManual/docs/automation.rst

    :align: center

    Double-ring sample wheels with 48 sample positions.
 There are options with 13mm x 3 mm slots or 13mm diameter holes.
+The rings are 26 mm apart.

 .. subfigend::
    :width: 0.45